negarprh/Canadian-Tech-Internships-2026/README.md

 📌 By **Negar Pirasteh**
 [LinkedIn](https://www.linkedin.com/in/negar-pirasteh/) · [📂 Portfolio](https://negarprh.github.io/Portfolio/)
-Computer Science student @ LaSalle College, graduating 2026.
+Computer Science student @ LaSalle College.
 Building this repo to make it easier for Canadian students to find internships!

 ---